MyNameIsArko/fantasy-autoencoder/README.md

 <img src="imgs/random_sample.png" width="300px" />

-Given tiny size of the dataset (only 80 images), latent space doesn't produce good totally new images.
+Given tiny size of the dataset (only 80 images), latent space doesn't produce good quality new images.
 But it can mix dataset images to produce quite interesting results.

 ## What is IntroVAE family models?